 How to tell when you’re done

 You know you’re done editing your voice recording when it sounds good on its own.
-Turn it up loud, make it quiet, play it over and over.
+Turn it up loud, make it quiet, and play it over and over.
 If you still don’t know if it’s ready, it’s ready.
 Really, you’re just trying to make it sound as free of errors as possible.

 It’ll be obvious if your voice recording isn’t ready for primetime.
 Luckily, you’re not recording an orchestra: just one voice.